Make your AI a shadcn expert

 get_item_source

-get_item_source returns the complete registry item, including the TSX source for every file.
+get_item_source returns the complete registry item with full TSX source for every file.
 It's what the agent calls when it wants to read the code — to adapt it, splice pieces of it, or understand how a pattern is built.

-• The agent needs to read or modify the source rather than install it verbatim.
+• The agent needs to read or modify the source rather than install verbatim.

 • Comparing two components' implementations, not just their metadata.